KATT/envsafe/README.md

 ========================================
 ```

-Mostly based on the great project [envalid](https://github.com/af/envalid), but with some key differences:
+Heavily inspired by the great project [envalid](https://github.com/af/envalid), but with some key differences:

 - Written in 100% TypeScript
 - **Always strict** - only access the variables you have defined